video

 Let's summarise our learning today.

-This symbol means less than the symbol underneath.
+This symbol means less than.

-So in line two means greater than the symbol in line three means less than or equal to.
+The symbol in line three means less than or equal to, in line four greater than or equal to.

-Remember, place value, as we saw today, is so important if we're going to be able to compare numbers to see which value is greater.
+Remember, place value as we saw today is so important if we're going to be able to compare numbers to see which value is greater.

 Well done.